 - Must have experience managing and mentoring staff.

-- Occasional travel to client meetings.
+- Occasional travel to client meetings or site visits for project evaluation work.

 |WHAT WE DO: